yuhun-Jun/fast24_ae/README.md

 By doing this, the experiment can be run even in environments with limited resources.
 However, the results cannot be guaranteed.

-## 8. Additional Evaluations
+## 8. Extentions for Rebuttal
-The following are evaluations in areas of analysis where our approach is not included.
-Therefore, the modified NVMeVirt is not required.
-Except for the ramdisk evaluation, actual devices are necessary to perform these tests.
-Performance variations may occur depending on system and device status, but the trends are guaranteed.
+### (After the rebuttal, these will each be placed in their respective positions.
+These require the actual devices and pre-existing knowledge about their interal paramters)

+The following are evaluations for Fig.3, 4, 8, and 11.
+The scripts are written to observe the characteristics of actual devices, including *ramdisk*.
+There may be variations within the margin of statistical error are possible across experimental run.

 **Caution!!!:**
 The following experiments access actual devices and perform a full-area trim (secure erase) during their operation.
-Therefore, if multiple reviewers test simultaneously on the server, not only can results be contaminated, but there is also a risk of damaging the system.
+Therefore, if multiple reviewers test simultaneously on the server, the results can be contaminated.
+The server provided for verification is equipped with `NVMe-A`, `B`, and `D` (The server has only three available slots for the NVMe SSDs excluding the system disks), with distinct scripts created to correspond to each device number.
+Access to devices other than those provided is strictly prohibited as it can damage the system disks.

 To ensure execution of the trim operation, a read command is executed for one minute, preventing the device from entering sleep mode.
 This is done through an FIO workload named `waittrim`.

-The server provided for verification is equipped with `NVMe-A`, `B`, and `D`, with distinct scripts created to correspond to each device number.
-Access to devices other than those provided is strictly prohibited as they are already in use.
 Like previous experiments, each test requires an extra drive for external journaling; the default is `sdb`.

 Device verification can be done with the following command.